 download.png

 Arrive healthy to your program.

-Each participant’s personal health and well-being is crucial to the success of the program and the health and well-being of its other participants.
-Each participant must, to the best of their knowledge, be fit and healthy, free of infection from COVID-19 or other communicable disease and able to travel to the program location, and able to participate fully.
+Each participant’s health and well-being are crucial to the program's success and the health and well-being of its other participants.
+Participants must, to the best of their knowledge, be fit and healthy, free of infection from COVID-19 or other communicable diseases and able to travel to the program location, and able to participate fully.

 Staying healthy abroad.

 In addition to our risk management planning, we work hard to prepare students for differences in food, water, hygiene and cultural norms in the countries we visit.
-However, for most programs, and especially international ones, there is no ready access to Western-style medical care.
+For most programs, especially international ones, there is no ready access to Western-style medical care.
 Instructors carry comprehensive, backcountry-oriented medical kits, and we ask students to bring their own basic first-aid supplies and prescription medicines.
-Prescription medicines should be accomplished by complete pharmacological information, available on request when you fill your prescription—this information could be indispensable in the event of an emergency.
+Prescription medicines should be accompanied by complete pharmacological information, available on request when you fill your prescription—this information could be indispensable in the event of an emergency.

+download.png